 Australia has a commitment to phase out hydrofluorocarbons (HCFCs) as part of its commitment under the Montreal Protocol on Substances that Deplete the Ozone Layer.
-Under the Montreal Protocol, no new systems will be able to use R22 by 2020, and by 2030 the only R22 that will be able to be used will be reclaimed refrigerant from other systems.
+Under the Montreal Protocol, no new systems will be able to use R22 by 2020, and by 2030 existing systems will only be able to use R22 which has been reclaimed.
 Council is currently in the process of replacing R22 systems with R32 systems to meet its requirements under the Montreal Protocol, and to reducing fugitive emissions.
-R32 has a much lower global warming potential than R22, however it requires Council to upgrade to new equipment that utilise it instead.
+R32 has a much lower global warming potential than R22, however it requires Council to upgrade to new equipment.
 Council has the option to replace R22 refrigerants in current equipment or upgrade to new equipment to tackle this issue.
 This could also be achieved under the EPC as HVAC equipment is upgraded.